Nazi war criminals ran children's homes in post-war Germany: new research | DW | 10.08.2020

 "We came back different to how we went," Röhl said.
 "We came back injured and wounded, in our souls and physically."

-Röhl has now founded an initiative, which is calling for state governments to establish archives of documents related to the homes, along with survivors' centers manned by survivor volunteers — to man phone lines for people to report their own stories.
+Röhl has now founded an initiative, which is calling for state governments to establish archives of documents related to the homes, along with survivors' centers manned by survivor volunteers who can answer phone lines for people to report their own stories.